hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 * One of the following operating systems is required:
     * Linux on x86_64 architecture
     * macOS on an Intel processor (M1 processor not supported yet)
-    * Windows 64-bit edition
+    * Windows 64-bit edition, with:
-* [Docker and Docker-compose](https://docs.docker.com/compose/install/).
-* On Windows only you will need:
         * Windows Subsystem for Linux 2.
         * Docker desktop configured to use the WSL2-based engine.
+* [Docker and Docker-compose](https://docs.docker.com/compose/install/).
     <!-- vale off -->
 * [Node.js v6+ LTS](https://nodejs.org/en/)
     <!-- vale on -->